watsonfellowship/watson-51/_fellows/maya-mccollum.md

 ---

-This past year, I have connected with artists worldwide, learning how creative practice can reflect and deepen knowledge of the environments in which we live.
+This past year, I connected with artists worldwide, learning how creative practice can reflect and deepen knowledge of the environments in which we live.
 Acts of making across fiber arts, sound, and technology foster a unique understanding of the landscape, tuning our awareness and expanding our sense of presence.